Sweet Soul Music

 You may not know this, (because I never told you) but, I used to be a disc jockey.
 I am also a rock and roll historian.
 I am not bragging when I say I have a BIG record collection.
 I have been wanting to write a post on early rock and roll for sometime.
 This time let's talk about "feel good" songs from the 50's, 60's, and early 70's.

 By "feel good" I mean any song that makes you dance, no matter what kind of mood you are in.
-If you are not familiar with these songs, take my word for it, down load them into your i-pod, you can thank me later.
+If you are not familiar with these songs, take my word for it, down load them into your i-pod, or smart phone you can thank me later.

 1) "Twiddley Dee" by Laverne Baker